LS | Lisa Stern

 • Informing you about your legal rights throughout the process

-• Coordinating with police for the enforcement of the ERPO
+• Coordinating with the police for the enforcement of the ERPO

 • Handling any necessary appeals or legal challenges